nuttycom/lambdaconf-2014/slides.md

 There is a functor isomorphism between `\/` and validation.

-This means that these types have the same information content, but we require there to be distinct types so that we can have different semantics with respect to how we compose values of these types
+Types have the same information content, but compose differently.

-Let's be honest; this'd be nicer in Haskell.
-At some point I'll rewrite the example.

 </div>